Would you buy a used bottle of Sriracha sauce for $500?

 The shortage is caused by a drought in Mexico where the company sources all of its red jalapeño chili peppers for the sauce.

-Fans of the condiment have keep buying though, keeping demand high.
+Fans of the condiment have kept buying though, keeping demand high.
 This has created a secondary market, where people are upselling bottles of Sriracha hoping to make big bucks.

-If you log on to eBay or Facebook Marketplace you’ll find hundreds of listings for the product, with some postings offering one bottle of Sriracha for more than $100.
+If you log on to eBay or Facebook Marketplace, you will find hundreds of listings for the product, with some postings offering a single bottle of Sriracha for more than $100.

-One Santa Monica woman is getting a lot of attention for her for sale post on Facebook Marketplace because of how much she’s selling an open bottle for.
+One Santa Monica, California, woman is getting a lot of attention for her sale post on Facebook Marketplace because of how much she’s asking for a nearly empty bottle of the sauce.

-“I hear this liquid gold is in short supply,” Chelsea Sule posted on Facebook Marketplace.
-“I sure do love my Sriracha, so I’ll keep it, but I love $500 more.”
+Chelsea Sule said she is selling “a few ounces of Sriracha” for $500.

-“I’ve had a lot of interest, there’s been over 300 hits on the post, and 10 inquiries,” Sule told KTLA.
+“I’ve gotten a lot of responses.
+I’ve gotten over 300 hits on the actual post and then about 10 different messages,” Sule told KTLA.
 “One guy offered one bitcoin in exchange for the bottle.”

 Sule said the post is all in good fun.
-She is a a makeup artist who works on productions, and has been impacted by the Hollywood strikes.
+She is a makeup artist who works on productions and has been impacted by the Hollywood strikes.

+“I hear this liquid gold is in short supply,” Sule posted on Facebook Marketplace.
+“I sure do love my Sriracha, so I’ll keep it, but I love $500 more.”

 When asked if she would miss the Sriracha, Sule didn’t think twice before giving her response:

-“If I sell this for 500 dollars, are you kidding me?
-That’s a whole thing of Ozempic…it could be a down payment for my lobotomy.”
+“If I sell this for $500, are you kidding me?
+That’s a whole thing of Ozempic…it could be a down payment for my lobotomy,” she said, referring to the drug used to treat diabetes.